mileswatson/Hosta/README.md

 ### What's the problem?

-Modern social media platforms rely on personalised advertising.
+Modern social media platforms rely on *personalised advertising*.
 They are designed with two purposes:

 1. 📋 Collect and analyse as much user-data as possible
 2. ⌚ Keep the user engaged as long as possible